Federal Explainer

 If OCR determines a school did violate Title IX and it refuses to come into compliance, the office can decide to remove the school’s funding.
 It’s more common, however for OCR to arrive at settlements with schools and districts that prescribe measures they can take to correct the violations.

-While LGBTQ+ advocates have applauded the administration for including gender identity in the definition, many conservative politicians and parents’ rights advocates have said its inclusion violates the rights of cisgender women.
+While LGBTQ+ advocates applauded the administration for including gender identity in the definition, many conservative politicians and parents’ rights advocates said its inclusion violated the rights of cisgender women.

-That argument appears in the three lawsuits currently filed against the Education Department in response to the rule.
-It’s also the basis of the 25 state laws and regulations that bar schools from allowing transgender girls to participate in girls’ sports.
+That argument appeared in lawsuits filed against the Education Department in response to the rule.
+It was also the basis of more than two dozen state laws and regulations that bar schools from allowing transgender girls to participate in girls’ sports.

-“It is clear in the text of Title IX itself, and in the decades-long impact of Title IX, that its enactment was created to apply to two sexes,” Judge Terry Doughty said in his order blocking the rule.
+“It is clear in the text of Title IX itself, and in the decades-long impact of Title IX, that its enactment was created to apply to two sexes,” Judge Terry Doughty said in his order blocking the rule in Idaho, Louisiana, Mississippi, and Montana.
 “There is nothing in the text or history of Title IX indicating that the law was meant to apply to anyone other than biological men and/ or biological women.”

 That view of gender identity is damaging to transgender and nonbinary youth, Tang said.
 Federal judges have already blocked state laws in Arizona, Idaho, Utah, and West Virginia barring transgender athletes from participating in sports that align with their gender identity.